stfc/PSyclone/doc/developer_guide/psyir_backends.rst

 PSyIR back-ends translate PSyIR into another form (such as Fortran, C or OpenCL).
 Until recently this back-end support has been implemented within the PSyIR `Node` classes themselves via various `gen*` methods.
-However, this approach is getting a little unwieldy.
+However, this approach is getting a little unwieldy

-Therefore a `Visitor` pattern has been used in the latest back-end implementation (translating PSyIR kernel code to Fortran).
+Therefore PSyclone is transitioning into a `Visitor` pattern approach.
+Visitor backends are already being used in the back-end implementations that translate PSyIR kernel code.
 This approach separates the code to traverse a tree from the tree being visited.
-It is expected that the existing back-ends will migrate to this new approach over time.
-The back-end visitor code is stored in `psyclone/psyir/backend`.
+It is expected that the existing back-ends (used in the PSy-layer) will migrate to this new approach over time.
+The back-end visitor code is stored in `psyclone/psyir/backend`. (:ref:`_psy_layer_backends`)

 Visitor Base code
 =================